savonet/book/workflow.md

 ```

 This says that we want to generate generate a file in the mp3 format, and that
-we should put in audio which is encoded in mp3 with the `libmp3lame`
+we should put in audio which is encoded in mp3 with the LAME library.
+Now, if we
-library.
-Now, if we change this to
+change this to

 ```liquidsoap
 %ffmpeg(format="mp3", %audio.copy)